Main picture

 University of California, Los Angeles

-Advisor: Prof. Ying Nian Wu and Song-chun Zhu
+Advisor: Prof. Ying Nian Wu and Song-Chun Zhu

 Email: xudehong1996@ucla.edu